Budibase/website/content/blog/ai-agents/generative-ai-vs-agentic-ai.md

 However, it’s important to note that generative AI is capable of tasks beyond simply generating content.
 Crucially, most production models are able to store previous interactions as memory or context.

 This opens up a range of additional uses, as we can essentially communicate with AI tools in a back-and-forth fashion, as though they were human colleagues.
+You might also like our guide to [digital workers](https://budibase.com/blog/ai-agents/digital-workers/).

 ## What is agentic AI?